 All materials are included.
 Students will be able to choose from a selection of fabrics that we have on hand in the studio (some plain colours, and some from printed yardage).Find out more »

 In this fun class you will learn the basics of setting type, designing and printing your own 9×12″ letterpress poster.
 Use our collection of wood and metal types and ornaments to create your own unique design.
 If you have your own letterpress plates or carved linoblocks, those can be incorporated as well.
-You will print six posters using heavyweight white poster paper or your choice of eight other fun colours we have in stock, and you will have the option…Find out more »
+You will print six posters using heavyweight white poster paper or your choice of several other fun colours we have in stock, and you will have the option to use more than one colour in your prints.

 Stab binding is one of the simplest and earliest forms of bookbinding, using single sheets in which holes are stabbed or drilled and sewn on the outside using a variety of traditional stitch patterns.